 Philips' wearables offer covers cardiac, respiratory, and activity metrics.
 Its sensors can be integrated into smartwatches, health monitors, medical patches, and activity trackers.

-The company is looking to create a fully integrated digital healthcare environment, where sensors match devices, and then use multiple connectivity solutions to integrate into the Philips HealthSuite Cloud solution, and allow for in-depth data analytics.
+The company wants to create a fully integrated digital healthcare environment, where sensors match devices, and then use multiple connectivity solutions to integrate into the Philips HealthSuite Cloud solution and allow for in-depth data analytics.

 In Q2 2023, Philips has been growing sales by 9% year-to-year, for a total of $4.5B, and 1.82 billion people were directly affected by Philips' products.

-Philips being often a supplier to the MedTech industry is not as visible in the sector as other more prominent companies.
+Being often a MedTech industry supplier, Philips is not as visible in the sector as other more prominent companies.
 It is nevertheless an expert in building high-performance electronic devices and sensors, often pushing forward what's possible in its niche in healthcare and wearables.

 With wearables increasingly integrated into healthcare and part of medical protocols, we can expect the Healthcare segment of Philips to be a growing part of the conglomerate.

-Garmin is a leader in outdoor electronics, with an initial offering of GPS and navigation tools (automobile, but also marine, and planes), now expanded to fitness and health monitoring.
+Garmin is a leader in outdoor electronics, with an initial offering of GPS and navigation tools (automobile, marine, and planes), now expanded to fitness and health monitoring.

 Fitness represents 23% of the company's revenues and 10% of operating income, mostly driven by smartwatches.